jhadarsh/delta-demo2/README.md

 # delta-demo2
-this is my new project
+this is my new project.